 Hangzhou © Shizhao

-Hangzhou, located in the southeastern province of Zhejiang, has been bewitching visitors with its natural beauty for centuries, with even Marco Polo declaring it paradise.
-The city is known for its tranquil and scenic areas, with many beautiful gardens and hills.
+Located in the south-eastern province of Zhejiang, Hangzhou has been bewitching visitors with its natural beauty for centuries, with even Marco Polo declaring it paradise.
+The city is known for the tranquillity of its hills and gardens.

-Hangzhou is also noted for its cuisine, with popular specialties including Dongpo Pork, Longjing Shrimp Meat, Steam Rice Flower and West Lake Sour Fish.
-Hangzhou's nightlife is not as hectic as that found in China's larger cities; however, there are a number of bars and restaurants in the city centre, along with karaoke halls, theatres, teahouses and nightclubs.
+As for its cuisine, Hangzhou's specialties include Dongpo Pork, Longjing Shrimp Meat, Steam Rice Flower and West Lake Sour Fish.
+Hangzhou's nightlife doesn't rival the scenes in China's larger cities, but there are a number of bars and restaurants in the city centre.
+Visitors can expect to find karaoke halls, theatres, teahouses and nightclubs as well.

 All in all, Hangzhou offers visitors a glimpse into the region's rich history, without sacrificing any of the amenities they might expect from a big city.